 - Your team must have an adult advisor affiliated with your high school.

 - Your school may send as many as eight teams.
 Only two teams per school can compete in any one challenge.

 - If your team includes students from two or more schools, you must name one school as the team sponsor.

-- Foreign exchange students may compete as long as they are attending a high school or middle school (grades 9 through 12 only) and residing in a home in one of the four eligible states: Washington, Idaho, Montana, or Oregon.
+- Foreign exchange students may compete as long as they are attending a high school or middle school (grades 9 through 12 only) in the United States.

 - May form teams with other home-schooled students.